 About BSc Veterinary Nursing and Companion Animal Behaviour

-This exciting degree offers a combination of veterinary nursing and companion animal behaviour.
-The course may lead to a range of career routes, from working as a veterinary nurse in general practice, to opportunities in the field of behaviour and welfare for animal charities or the commercial sector.
+This exciting degree may lead to a range of career routes, from working as a veterinary nurse in general practice, to opportunities in the field of behaviour and welfare for animal charities or the commercial sector.

-The degree is accredited by the Royal College of Veterinary Surgeons (RCVS) and allows entry onto the RCVS Register of Veterinary Nurses.
-The course is also provisionally validated by the Association for the Study of Animal Behaviour (ASAB) as fulfilling the academic requirements for accreditation as a Certificated Clinical Animal Behaviourist (CCAB).
-It also provides you with the opportunity to complete the level one practical requirement for certification as a Certified Clinical Animal Behaviourist (CCAB) by the Association for the Study of Animal Behaviour (ASAB).
-Visit ASAB.org for more information about ASAB accreditation and becoming a CCAB.
+As well as being accredited by the Royal College of Veterinary Surgeons (RCVS), the course is provisionally validated by the Association for the Study of Animal Behaviour (ASAB) as fulfilling the academic requirements for accreditation as a Certificated Clinical Animal Behaviourist (CCAB).
+It also provides you with the opportunity to complete the level one practical requirement for certification as a CCAB by ASAB.
+Visit the ASAB website for more information.

 The second year builds upon the basic sciences through classroom-based study in veterinary anatomy.
 You will also cover anaesthesia and fluid therapy; surgical nursing and theatre practice; medical nursing, diagnostics and therapeutics.
-You will study the principles of animal ethology, behavioural development, and welfare, focusing on the commonly owned companion animal species.
+You will study the principles of animal ethology, behavioural development and behaviour 'first aid' in practice, focusing on the commonly owned companion animal species.

 To meet the clinical placement requirements of the RCVS you will spend ten weeks in clinical practice during the vacation in years one and two.
 Usually, this placement takes place close to your home.

-Your third year comprises a 42-week placement in first-opinion veterinary practice within a 50-mile radius of the Bristol Veterinary School, and you will study professional veterinary nursing practice through lectures and online tutorials.
+Your third year comprises a 42-week placement in first-opinion veterinary practice within a 50-mile radius of the Bristol Veterinary School.
+21 weeks of this is spent rotating around our clinics at the Veterinary School.
+You will also study professional veterinary nursing practice through lectures and online tutorials.

 Typical offer for BSc Veterinary Nursing and Companion Animal Behaviour - applicants must meet one of the following